Cross-Sector Impact Grants

 • All grant activities must follow local, state, and federal COVID-safety protocols, as applicable.

 Accessibility for constituents with disabilities must be provided at grant-funded activities.
 For the purpose of these guidelines, accessibility relates to your overall facility and project being accessible to all.
 In addition to physical access (ramps, accessible parking/box office/restrooms/seating, etc.), communications and programmatic accessibility is not only required but can help your organization build audiences and strengthen engagement.
 Grant applications should show evidence of thoughtful accessibility planning and implementation efforts.
 The National Endowment for the Arts has resources to assist arts organizations in making accommodations.
-Please visit the their website for more information.
-Applicants must commit to the Endowment’s Assurance of Compliance and Federal Suspension and Disbarment Policy.
+Please visit their website for more information.

 Project Budget